-- Reproduce advanced watercolor painting techniques to create a variety of paintings that draw from an objective point of view using still-lifes and photographs as well as from the imagination. - Create a series of paintings that explore a range of color as well as technical and conceptual theme uniting their artwork and demonstrating a mastery of painting technique and an understanding of the creative process.
+- Reproduce watercolor painting techniques to create a variety of paintings that draw from an objective point of view using still-lifes and photographs as well as from the imagination. - Create paintings that explore a range of color as well as technical and conceptual variations in their artwork and demonstrate an understanding of the creative process.